Food & Community Gardens (RCFJ)

 • Farmers Market Nutrition Coupon Program (FMNCP)

-The Farmers’ Market Nutrition Coupon Program (FMNCP) is a healthy eating initiative that supports farmers’ markets and strengthens food security across British Columbia.
-RCFJ is one of the partner organizations and provides coupons to lower-income families, pregnant people and seniors.
-Coupons can be spent at all BCAFM member farmers’ markets that participate in the FMNCP, and can be used to purchase vegetables, fruits, nuts, eggs, dairy, herbs, vegetable & fruit plants, honey, meat and fish.
-For more information, please contact foodhub@cnh.bc.ca
+The Farmers’ Market Nutrition Coupon Program is a healthy eating initiative that supports farmers’ markets and strengthens food security across British Columbia.
+CNH participates by providing coupons to lower income families, pregnant people and seniors.
+Coupons can be spent at BC Farmers’ Markets that participate in the coupon program, and can be used to purchase vegetables, fruits, nuts, eggs, dairy, herbs, vegetable and fruit plants, honey, meat and fish.

 Food Lands